binaryphile/kaizen/README.md

 &emsp;*Returns*: normalized path on stdout

 &emsp;The given path must exist.
-It can be a directory or filename.<br/>
+It can be a directory or filename.
-&emsp;Returns the fully qualified path, without any relative path components<br/>
+Returns the fully qualified path, without any relative path components or double-slashes.
-&emsp;or double-slashes.

 <dl>
 <dt><code>basename &lt;path&gt;</code> - pure bash implementation of the